 Location: Near Dillon

 Description: Spanning across much of southwest Montana, from the West Big Hole to the Madison Range, Montana's largest national forest encompasses eight mountain ranges and lies in eight southwest Montana counties.
 With towering mountains, vast backcountry, and broad valleys, the forest contains some of Montana’s wildest and most rugged country, and provides some of the best wildlife habitat in the state.
 The forest includes a mix of high alpine zones, grass range, old-growth forest and wetlands.
 The Anaconda-Pintler Wilderness area resides in this forest, as does a portion of the Lee Metcalf Wilderness.
 High, sheer peaks covered in thick forests and painted with broad stream valleys give this forest its has a natural beauty.
 This forest's Wilderness areas are classic alpine country, with much of the forestland being gentle hills of grass and sage.

 Size: 1.6 million acres

-Description: Bitterroot National Forest encompasses 1.6 million acres from the Idaho panhandle over the rugged Bitterroot Mountains to steep canyons that open to the valley floor.
-This mountain range has extremely rugged, remote terrain.
-The Sapphire Mountains are gentler than the Bitterroot with a combination of grasslands and forested areas.
-The drier valley floor and lower foothills are an arid land mix of grasslands and scrubland.
+Description: The Bitterroot National Forest encompasses 1.6 million acres, from the Idaho panhandle over the rugged Bitterroot Mountains to steep canyons that open to the valley floor.
+This mountain range is made up of rugged, remote terrain.
+Gentler than the Bitterroots, the Sapphire Mountains present a combination of grasslands and forested areas.
+The drier valley floor and lower foothills are an arid mix of grasslands and scrubland.
 Higher elevations receive more precipitation and are home to dense forests, alpine lakes, and clear, fast streams.
-The forest includes a large expanse of wilderness including portions of the Selway-Bitterroot Wilderness and the Anaconda-Pintler Wilderness.
+The forest includes a large expanse of wilderness, including portions of the Selway-Bitterroot Wilderness and the Anaconda-Pintler Wilderness.

 Custer National Forest